locborgtus/mic/course/2_c/3_conditional.md

 2. Label this as `OR`.
 3. Label the row and column with true and false.
 4. Fill out each table box when you perform the OR test.
 Think of real life examples to help you.
   * Example: Best Buy has a discount.
-There are 2 terms.
-The sale is on Saturday OR the sale is after 2:00 PM.
-Use those 2 terms as your row and column.
+There are 2 discount requirements.
+The sale is happens on Saturday OR the sale happens after 2:00 PM any day.
+Use those 2 requirements as your row and column.
 Think of different days and times you go to the store, will you get the discount?
   * You can also use the computer to figure it out. `if (true || false) { ... }`.
 5. Repeat with `AND`.